9tigerio/db2rest/README.md

 ## On Premise / On Virtual Machines (VM)

 DB2Rest needs Java Runtime 21+ to run.
-This is because it is compiled with Java 21 and makes uses of Java Virtual Thread feature for high scalability.
-In other words, DB2Rest is capable of handling very high volume of requests even on a single node.
+This is because it is compiled with Java 21 and uses the [Java Virtual Thread](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html#GUID-DC4306FC-D6C1-4BCC-AECE-48C32C1A8DAA) feature for high scalability.
+In other words, DB2Rest is capable of handling a very high volume of requests even on a single node.

-In case you are deploying DB2Rest on bare metal box or a VM on any cloud like Amazon EC2 or DigitalOcean Droplet, follow the steps below:
+In case you are deploying DB2Rest on a bare metal box or a VM on any cloud like Amazon EC2 or DigitalOcean Droplet, follow the steps below:

 ### 1. Install JDK 21+

 Download JDK 21 or above.
-There are many flavors of JDK available from different vendors like Oracle, AWS, OpenJDK.
+There are many flavors of JDK available from different vendors like Oracle, AWS, and OpenJDK.
-Open JDK can be downloaded from here - https://jdk.java.net/21/.
-This article from https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-install-Java-21 provides a step by step guide to install OpenJDK 21.
+Open JDK can be downloaded from [here](https://jdk.java.net/21/).
+This article from [theserverside.com](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-install-Java-21) provides a detailed step-by-step guide to install OpenJDK 21.

 ### 2. Download DB2Rest

-Now that you have successfully downloaded, installed and verified Java 21, the next step is to get DB2Rest.
-DB2Rest is shipped as a single executable Java Archive or jar file So its super easy to get up and running under a minute.
+Now that you have successfully downloaded, installed, and verified Java 21, the next step is to get DB2Rest.
+DB2Rest is shipped as a single executable Java Archive or jar file So it's super easy to get up and running under a minute.

-In order to download the latest edition(v-0.0.8) of DB2Rest click [here](https://www.docker.com/get-started/).
+To download the latest edition(v-0.0.8) of DB2Rest click [here](https://www.docker.com/get-started/).

 ### 3. Run DB2Rest.